CAMO-NET-LIV/MIMER/paper.md

 # Summary

 Primarily intended for healthcare-related research projects, MIMER is an R package tailored for analyzing the MIMIC-IV (Medical Information Mart for Intensive Care) dataset [@Johnson2023-qp].
-This dataset, containing pseudonymized electronic health records, is accessible to credentialed users.
-MIMER provides a suite of data wrangling functions specifically designed to prepare the dataset for research endeavors, such as antimicrobial resistance (AMR) studies utilizing MIMIC data.
-Developed entirely in R, MIMER is aimed at R developers primarily engaged in AMR research[@Prestinaci2015-pj].
-The package seamlessly integrates with the AMR [@Berends2022-iv] package, enhancing the analytical capabilities for AMR-related (Anti-Microbial Resistance) studies.
+MIMIC-IV is an open-source psedonymised electronic health care data for over 40,000 patients admitted at the Beth Israel Deaconess Medical Center (BIDMC), accessible to credentialed users (https://physionet.org/content/mimiciv/2.2/).
+MIMER provides a suite of data wrangling functions specifically designed to prepare the dataset for research projects.
+Developed entirely in R, MIMER is aimed at R developers primarily engaged in antimicrobial resistance (AMR) [@Prestinaci2015-pj] studies utilizing MIMIC data.
+The package seamlessly integrates with the AMR [@Berends2022-iv] package, enhancing the analytical capabilities for AMR-related studies.

 # Statement of need

-The abstraction of complex data wrangling procedures into a library fulfills a critical need in research projects .
-This approach offers a standardized solution for managing complex data manipulation tasks, enabling scholars to concentrate on their primary research inquiries without struggling with data wrangling complexities.
-While similar projects exist for MIMIC data wrangling [@Gupta2022-el], MIMER distinguishes itself by prioritizing Anti-Microbial Resistance (AMR) research, offering seamless integration with the AMR package for R users.
+The abstraction of complex data wrangling procedures into a library fulfills a critical need in research projects.
+This approach offers a standardized solution for managing complex data manipulation tasks, enabling reserachers to concentrate on their primary research inquiries without struggling with data wrangling complexities.
+While similar projects exist for MIMIC data wrangling [@Gupta2022-el], MIMER distinguishes itself by prioritizing Anti-Microbial Resistance (AMR) research, offering seamless integration with the AMR package for R users (AMR package is an open-source R Package to simplify the process of analyzing and predicting antimicrobial resistance).

 Major Features of MIMER: